Amoako419/Airflow_ETL_with_AWS_Glue/README.md

 2. **Crawler Execution:**
    - Glue Crawler scans the S3 processed folder to update the Glue Catalog with fresh schema.
 3. **Airflow DAG Trigger:**
-   - Airflow schedules the job every hour.
+   - Airflow schedules the job every day.
    - If validation succeeds, it runs the Glue job.
 4. **Glue ETL Job:**
    - Reads processed data from the Glue Catalog